Sonic Adventure: Reception

 The gameplay was generally praised.
-GameSpot admired the straightforward, linear approach to the 3D platform genre and particularly praised it for keeping the basic gameplay of the original Genesis games.
-IGN said the game would keep players busy even after completion, noting its internet connectivity and other extras.
-However, Game Revolution said apart from being quicker, it did not advance the platform genre's design.
+Dean Hager of EGM commended the replay value lent by the multiple playable characters with different story routes.
+Bartholow admired the straightforward, linear approach to the 3D platform genre and particularly praised it for keeping the basic gameplay of the original Genesis games.
+Justice said the game would keep players busy even after completion, noting its internet connectivity and other extras.
+However, Ferris said apart from being quicker, it did not advance the platform genre's design.
+McNamara found the six character campaigns short, but was grateful for their number.
+Paul Anderson and Andrew Reiner of Game Informer approved of the gameplay variety, though Anderson described the overall playability as "extremely cumbersome", and Reiner criticized the loose controls and frequent glitches.
 Retrospectively, 1001 Video Games You Must Play Before You Die called its environments vast and twisted, stating it "brilliantly" captured traditional Sonic elements.
 The Chao minigame was noted as a major departure from the gameplay of the series.
-GameSpot wrote that "while really just a diversion", the Chao were an interesting, fun addition, singling out their internet functions as a highlight.
-AllGame said the Chao helped increase the replay value, although it was "strange", required patience, and did not provide bonuses in the main game.
-Game Revolution called the Chao "a neat addition" and praised its use of the VMU.
+Bartholow wrote that "while really just a diversion", the Chao were an interesting, fun addition, singling out their internet functions as a highlight.
+Marriott said the Chao helped increase the replay value, although it was "strange", required patience, and did not provide bonuses in the main game.
+Ferris called the Chao "a neat addition" and praised its use of the VMU.

 Some critics compared Sonic Adventure to Super Mario 64—Nintendo's "groundbreaking" 1996 game that propelled the Nintendo 64 and the 3D platform genre.
-Edge said Sonic Adventure was a worthy rival to Super Mario 64, but AllGame wrote that Sonic Adventure was not as ambitious and that those looking for exploration would be disappointed with its linear gameplay.
-They compared it to the similarly linear Crash Bandicoot but felt Sonic Adventure was more confined.
-Still, they praised the gameplay as varied and said its replay value was strong.
-The journalists Rusel DeMaria and Johnny L. Wilson retrospectively wrote Sonic Adventure was not as strong as Super Mario 64 and "failed to catch on with players in nearly the way that [Mario] had done", though it had fascinating features, such as "the use of the Tamagotchi-like memory card to incubate eggs for little pet creatures" and "some good action segments".
+Edge said Sonic Adventure was a worthy rival to Super Mario 64, but Marriott wrote that Sonic Adventure was not as ambitious and that those looking for exploration would be disappointed with its linear gameplay.
+He compared it to the similarly linear Crash Bandicoot but felt Sonic Adventure was more confined.
+He praised the gameplay as varied and said its replay value was strong.
+Journalists Rusel DeMaria and Johnny L. Wilson retrospectively wrote Sonic Adventure was not as strong as Super Mario 64 and "failed to catch on with players in nearly the way that [Mario] had done", though it had fascinating features, such as "the use of the Tamagotchi-like memory card to incubate eggs for little pet creatures" and "some good action segments".

 The camera system and glitches were criticized by many reviewers.
-IGN called the camera "incredibly" frustrating and inconsistent, and GameSpot noted it caused problems with collision detection.
+Johnston warned that the camera's automatic adjustments affect the controls, leading to frequent accidental deaths.
+Justice called the camera "incredibly" frustrating and inconsistent, and Bartholow noted it caused problems with collision detection.
 Edge complained the camera sometimes goes behind walls.
-Authors from GamesRadar retrospectively wrote that Sonic Adventure was "horrendously buggy", singling out falling through floors and getting stuck, but also said the sheer amount of content made up for this.
+McNamara described the camera as "quirky and difficult to follow" to the point of frustration.
+Authors from GamesRadar retrospectively wrote that Sonic Adventure was "horrendously buggy", with characters falling through floors and getting stuck, but that the sheer amount of content made up for this.